How to Remove Faucet Handle Without Screws | Perfect Solution on DIY

 It would be wise to cleanse the faucet interior thoroughly first before you re – assemble everything, especially to get rid of left over lubricants.

-If you feel that everything has been made easy by the lubricant when you remove part after part.
-You will surely think again when you put the parts together again.
+If you feel that everything has been made easy by the lubricant when you remove part after part then you will surely think again when you put the parts together again.

 You don’t clean out the lubricant then the parts won’t have a tight fit and may cause foul odor if left untouched.
 It’s may even dirty the water.